Spoke Dispatch Route Planner: Review and Alternatives

 Pricing

-How we tested and ranked the alternatives to Circuit for Teams
+How we tested and ranked the alternatives to Spoke Dispatch

 We tested all five delivery management platforms in this review using real-life data, with stops in our home city of Vancouver.
 For each app, we signed up for a new account to assess how easy it is to get started, and then went through the entire route planning process.
 We uploaded orders, optimized routes, inspected the routes and made changes, then dispatched them to drivers.

-We realized that when it comes to some basic functionality you’d expect in a delivery management solution, there’s very little difference between Circuit, Routific, Onfleet, Optimoroute, and Route4Me.
+We realized that when it comes to some basic functionality you’d expect in a delivery management solution, there’s very little difference between Spoke Dispatch, Routific, Onfleet, Optimoroute, and Route4Me.
 They all have:

 - Live GPS tracking